 I am an aspiring underachiever.
-I’ve worked for NASA, planned and conducted my own research at the CDC, and served as a foreign affairs analyst/speechwriter in the British Parliament; I founded, ran, and sold two separate software companies and one apparel company, and I have published peer-reviewed scholarship in leading journals across two separate academic disciplines.
-Other than the occasional unpredictable infusion of cash, lots of stress, and the ability to impress status-conscious morons with the preceding sentence, all that ambition and hard work got me very little.
+I’ve worked for NASA, planned and conducted my own scientific research at the CDC, and served as a foreign affairs analyst/speechwriter in the British Parliament; I've founded four companies and sold three (most recently to OKCupid), and I have published peer-reviewed scholarship in fancy-pants journals across two separate academic disciplines.
+All this misguided, insecure early-life ambition mostly just taught me how disappointing and anticlimactic status-driven accomplishments can be.

-I am pretty sure that claiming to be "offended" is just a lazy way to tell another person to shut up without having to prove that what he said is false.
+I am pretty sure that claiming to be offended is just a lazy way to tell another person to shut up without having to prove that what they said is false. 🙄

-I was trained as a scientist specializing in the rigorously empirical, dispassionate, and quantitative study of animal behavior, including that of humans.
+I was trained as an academic research scientist, specializing in the rigorously empirical, dispassionate, and quantitative study of animal behavior, particularly that of humans.

-I am Founder and President Emeritus of Norbauer Inc, a global web software consulting firm, acquired by another firm in 2008.
-We were a team of over twenty software architects, engineers, and designers with offices in Boston, New York, and New Delhi.
-In my capacity as CEO, I was cited in Wired, Forbes, and many other venues.
-We built bespoke server software for clients ranging from Yale University, Microsoft, Harvard, and AMD to a wide variety of tech start-ups and international businesses.
+I founded a global tech consulting firm, Norbauer Inc, which was acquired by a consortium of software engineers in 2008.
+We were a team of over twenty software architects, builders, and designers with offices in Boston, New York, and New Delhi.
+We counted Microsoft, Harvard, Yale, and AMD among our clients, along with a variety of tech startups.

-I frequently read books.
-I'm especially attached to the works of Michel Houellebecq, Kurt Vonnegut, Richard Dawkins, HP Lovecraft, Steven Pinker, EM Cioran, Gene Roddenberry, Alain de Botton, Cyril Connolly, and Albert Camus.
+I like to read.
+I'm especially attached to the works of Nassim Nicholas Taleb, Seneca, Michel Houellebecq, Kurt Vonnegut, HP Lovecraft, EM Cioran, Gene Roddenberry, Alain de Botton, Cyril Connolly, and Albert Camus.

 I am pretty sure that everything is fairly easy.
 Most of what passes for intelligence is just persistence and a high tolerance for boredom (both of which may technically be the same thing).